keval-sondigara/SOC-Analyst-Portfolio/Home Lab Projects/Initial Access/RDP Bruteforce/writeup.md

 2. Navigate to Security Settings > Local Policies > Audit Policy.
 3. Double-click Audit logon events and check both Success and Failure.

-Ok now all is done lets strat the attack on our victime machine.
+Ok now all is done let's start the attack on our victim machine.

 ## 2).
 The Attack Simulation